YouriAckx/trapped/README.md

 ## Demo

 [Play it here](http://trapped.ackx.net/) from any recent browser.
-Mouse click to tap to move around.
+Mouse click or tap to move around.

 ## Gameplay